 Click “Exit” to close Reporting Services Configuration Manager

 Pin SSRS Visuals to Power BI

 The aim of this post is not explaining how to create a SSRS report so I leave this to you.
-But, for newbies who are just started working with SSRS, you can download Adventure Works 2016 CTP3 database from here and Adventure Works 2012 SSRS samples from here.
+But, for those who just started working with SSRS, you can download Adventure Works databases from here.
 Then all you need is to change the data sources to point to your SQL Server instance then deploy the reports to your Report Server.
 In this post I used “Sales by region” report.

 Note: Remember to click “Wok or school account” as your account type otherwise you’ll get redirected to the “Sign in” page.

 Click “Pin to Power BI Dashboard” button again

 So far you successfully pinned a SSRS visual to your Power BI dashboard.
 Now login to your Power BI account and check the dashboard for the SSRS visual you pinned.